 - 1. Continuing to use a South Carolina permanent address on all records; - 2.
-Retaining South Carolina voter's status; - 3.
-Maintaining South Carolina driver's license; - 4.
-Maintaining South Carolina vehicle registration; - 5.
-Satisfying South Carolina resident income tax obligation.
+Maintaining South Carolina driver's license; - 3.
+Maintaining South Carolina vehicle registration;

+4. Satisfying South Carolina resident income tax obligation.
 Individuals claiming permanent residence in South Carolina are liable for payment of income taxes on their total income from the date that they established South Carolina residence.
 This includes income earned in another state or country.

-B. Active duty members of the United States Armed Forces and their dependents are eligible to pay in-state tuition and fees as long as they continuously claim South Carolina as their state of legal residence during their military service.
+B. Active duty members of the United States Armed Forces and their dependents are eligible to pay in state tuition and fees as long as they continuously claim South Carolina as their state of legal residence during their military service.
 Documentation will be required in all cases to support this claim.
 South Carolina residents who change their state of legal residence while in the military lose their South Carolina resident status for tuition and fee purposes.